depinore/hr-demo/README.md

 For the back-end, I've chosen the following technologies:

-First and foremost, I'm using ASP.NET Core 2.0.

-The WebAPI is built in F# with Giraffe.
+The API uses ASP.NET Core 2.0 built in F# with Giraffe.
-- I chose these technologies as F# lends itself quite nicely to stateless API endpoint development.
+- I chose F# because lends itself quite nicely to stateless API endpoint development.
 - [Giraffe](https://github.com/dustinmoris/Giraffe) is a nice fit as well, as it allows me to create idiomatic F# code while still leveraging the power of ASP.NET Core.

 The Logic layer is also built in F#.